jagheterfredrik/mbs-bs5/README.md

 ## Secondary MCU (STM32F071)
 Communicates with Main MCU over 9600 baud USART2 using the AMPS protocol.

+Has a much smaller firmware that the main MCU.

 ## AMPS Protocol
 A proprietary TLV-style protocol encoded as